jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 }
 ```

-In addition to type safety, this also gets us better tooling such as code completion in VS Code and other editors:
+In addition to type safety, this also improves tooling such as code completion in VS Code and other editors:

 ![AWS Lambda TypeScript code completion in VS Code](/img/aws-lambda-typescript-vscode_600x230.png)

 ## Test with Mocha and Chai

-Getting started with Mocha and Chain in TypeScript is easy: Just install them and add type definitions using `npm install`:
+Getting started with Mocha and Chai in TypeScript is easy: Just install them and add type definitions using `npm install`:

 ```bash
 npm install mocha @types/mocha chai @types/chai --save-dev